2026 Board Nominations

 Important Dates

-• No Later than May 9, 2026: Board of Directors Slate announced to membership
+• TBD: Board of Directors Slate announced to membership

-• No later than May 24, 2026: Board of Commissioners Slate announced to membership
+• TBD: Board of Commissioners Slate announced to membership

 • June 23, 2026: Elections held at Biennial Meeting

-Presidents and Academic Deans: Ready to Submit Your Nomination?
+Presidents, Academic Deans, and Cabinet Leaders: Ready to Submit Your Nomination?

 Help us identify leaders who will guide ATS and its member schools into the future.